Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Introduction

-In this study, we introduce Prefer-DAS, a preference-guided promptable transformer model designed for domain-adaptive segmentation of EM images using annotation-efficient coarse-level supervision, as shown in Fig \ref{fig1}.
+In this study, we introduce Prefer-DAS, a preference-guided promptable transformer model designed for domain-adaptive segmentation under incomplete and coarse-grained annotations, as shown in Fig \ref{fig2}.
 As a promptable segmentation model, our Prefer-DAS is flexible and can effectively utilize both full and partial prompts during training and testing, enabling it to conduct both automatic and interactive segmentation.
-The proposed model employs pseudo-prompt learning and multitask learning to address to address the challenge of label scarcity associated with sparse points.
+The proposed model employs pseudo-prompt learning and multitask learning to address the challenge of label scarcity associated with sparse points.
 Additionally, it incorporates prompt-guided contrastive learning to enhance the learning of discriminative features.
 Unlike SAM-like models \cite{kirillov2023segment,wu2023medical}, our model does not assume the availability of prompts for each object of interest during testing and can conduct inference with any number of point prompts in a single pass.

 As a preference-guided model, the proposed Prefer-DAS model can draw upon human ratings of the relative quality of different segmentation predictions to guide our model training and optimize the behavior of our segmentation model.
 The proposed preference learning module is formed as a plug-and-play post-training that can be combined with UDA and WDA.
-We address reward misspecification in the segmentation task by introducing local preference optimization (LPO) and sparse direct local preference optimization (SLPO), as well as unsupervised preference optimization (UPO).
+We address reward misspecification in the segmentation task by introducing local preference optimization (LPO), and unsupervised preference optimization (UPO).
 Comprehensive experiments conducted on challenging benchmarks demonstrate the effectiveness of the proposed approach.
-The main contributions of this study are four-fold: \begin{itemize} \item We introduce Local direct Preference Optimization (LPO) and Sparse LPO (SLPO), general RL post-training strategies that can align segmentation models with spatially varying or sparse human feedback. \item We introduce self-learned preferences for segmentation tasks, resulting in Unsupervised Preference Optimization (UPO). \item Our Prefer-DAS presents a sparse promptable segmentation model that can leverage partial and full point prompts during both training and testing. \item For EM image segmentation, our Prefer-DAS, in both UDA and WDA modes, significantly outperforms leading UDA and WDA methods as well as SAM-like methods, achieving performance that is close to or exceeds the supervised model. \end{itemize}